damaneks/tft_detector/README.md

 * Champions detection and preview from image

 #### To-do
-* Save collected data with occurrence of units in particular rounds
+* Saving collected data with occurrence of units in particular rounds
-* Save collected data with position of units
+* Saving collected data with position of units
-* Display game analysis summary
+* Game analysis summary
-* Make website with results of analysis best players' games
+* Website with results of analysis best players' games
-* Detecion acceleration
+* Detection acceleration
 * Items detecion